 This method loads all members and the getMemberById method filters the dataset to a particular user.

 Next we create our member component and call the load method from our member service within the ngOnInit method.

 Try our demo app for yourself here.

-Can Pace IT assist you with a NativeScript project?
+Can Pace IT assist you with a NativeScript or Angularjs application development project?

 Pace IT would be delighted to help you mobilise your business application, whatever industry you may be in.
-Contact us for a meetup session on NativeScript and Angular or for any other assistance we can provide.
+Contact us for a meetup session on NativeScript and Angularjs application development or for any other assistance we can provide.